 Review these documents closely to understand what changes are being made and whether the plan will continue to meet your needs in the next year.

 This is also a good time to review the “Medicare & You” handbook.
-This document includes important information regarding things like the enrollment process, your coverage options and your rights.
+This document is published yearly by the Center for Medicare & Medicaid Services (CMS).
+It includes important information regarding things like the enrollment process, your coverage options and your rights.

-Yet, if you think your plan won’t continue to meet your needs then you should consider your other options.
+Yet, if you think your plan won’t continue to meet your needs, or you are unsure what your best move is, then you should take the next step to compare your options.

 Since you’ve reviewed your current plan(s) and have an idea of how the changes may affect your needs, you’re ready to start comparing your options.

-The Center for Medicare & Medicaid Services (CMS) lists several resources to help when comparing options.
+CMS lists several resources to help when comparing options:

 - View a listing of plans in your area using Medicare.gov’s Medicare Plan Finder.
 Remember, this tool is updated on October 1.